Vennverse/autojobr-main/MARKETING_MATERIAL.md

 **AutoJobR** is the all-in-one platform for serious job seekers and forward-thinking recruiters.

-We've built the tools to eliminate job search friction: AI-powered matching, smart LinkedIn applications, referral connections, interview coaching, and recruiter infrastructure.
+We've built the tools to eliminate job search friction: AI-powered matching, smart multi-board applications (50+ job boards), referral connections, interview coaching, and recruiter infrastructure.

 Our mission: Make job searching efficient and rewarding.
 Make hiring predictable and successful.